rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 description: "Loading and Managing SQLite Extensions in rqlite"
 weight: 5
 ---
 rqlite supports loading [SQLite Run-Time Loadable Extensions](https://www.sqlite.org/loadext.html).
-You can load multiple extensions into rqlite, and take advantage of the wide range of functionality availble via extensions.
+You can load multiple extensions into rqlite, and take advantage of the wide range of functionality available via extensions.
 Whether you need advanced data types, custom functions, or new search capabilities, extensions enable you to tailor rqlite to your specific needs.

 ## Docker
-The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes preloaded with some useful SQLite extensions -- you just need to enable them when you launch a rqlite container.
-There is no need to compile these extensions ahread of time -- they are immediately available for use once you pull the rqlite Docker image.
+The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes preloaded with some useful SQLite extensions -- you just need to enable them when you launch an rqlite container.
+There is no need to compile these extensions ahead of time -- they are immediately available for use once you pull the rqlite Docker image.

-The current set of built-in extensions are shown in the table below.
+The current set of built-in extensions is shown in the table below.

 | Extension | Purpose | Key |
 |-----------------|-----------------|-----------------|